 We are proudly the rural capital of food.
 As a country, we need to celebrate our local food producers, recognise their environmental stewardship and reduce the burdens they face.

-I also want to better equip our communities and young people with the skills our rural economies need.
-As such I'll push for investment in agri-tech, in closer relationships between rural businesses and schools and for a greater focus on agricultural and technical skills and education.
+I also believe that we must better equip our communities and young people with the skills our rural economies need.
+As such, I'm continuing to push for investment in agri-tech, in closer relationships between rural businesses and schools and for a greater focus on agricultural and technical skills and education.

 Let’s buy British, and shout about our food producers and local food.